izzy-robinson/msc-thesis/Bell Nonlocality.md

 P(a,b|x,y) = \int d\lambda Q(\lambda) P(a|x,\lambda) P(b|y,\lambda)
 \end{equation}

-where $Q(\lambda)$ is a probability distribution describing the strategy (i.e. how frequently a particular process $\lambda$ is used).[^3] If a behaviour cannot be written in this form it is referred to as nonlocal.
+where $Q(\lambda)$ is a probability distribution describing the strategy (i.e. how frequently a particular process $\lambda$ is used).
+If a behaviour cannot be written in this form it is referred to as nonlocal.

-[^3]: Each process could be anything (e.g. casting dice, tossing coins, computing functions etc.); we treat them as 'black boxes' described only in terms of how the outputs relate to the inputs.

 #### Quantum correlations